 Amtrak's Coast Starlight, one of the most prestigious trains in Amtrak's system, can bring you here from Los Angeles, Seattle, or any of 26 other cities and towns along its route.
 You can also connect to the Starlight from several other trains and busses.
 The Starlight stops 20 miles from Monterey in downtown Salinas.

 Southbound train #11 comes to Salinas daily around midday, while #14, the northbound train, arrives in the evening.
 Schedules vary somewhat depending on the season.
 Actual timekeeping is at the mercy of the Union Pacific Railroad which does better on some days than others (this is not Amtrak's fault).
 Delays may be caused by freight traffic or track work.
 Relax and go with it.
 You'll be fine as long as you don't schedule any important activities on the day of your arrival.
 Regular rail travelers consider delays to be extra time on board for free.
 Train timekeeping status for the last five days can be monitored at Amtrak.com.
 You can also get today's train status by calling 1-800-USA-RAIL.

 Or you can rent a car.
 Automobile rentals are available at the Salinas train station on an on-call basis.

 If you are coming from the San Francisco Bay Area or Sacramento, you can ride either Caltrain or the Capitol Corridor to San Jose, where you can connect with a Monterey-Salinas Transit bus (line 55) for the rest of your journey.
 Timetables are available on their respective websites.

 If you've never taken a train, Mr. Toy suggests you give it a try.
 Amtrak's cheapest coach seats offer legroom that first class air travelers would envy.
-First-class offers privacy in your own sleeping accommodations and access to the Coast Starlight's exclusive Pacific Parlor Car.
+First-class offers privacy in your own sleeping accommodations.
 The dining car provides plated meals while the Sightseer Lounge features a well stocked cafe with snacks, sandwiches and more.
 Social opportunities abound while America glides past your window.
-Its not for everybody, or for every trip, but once you've tried it you may never want to get on an cramped airliner again.
+Its not for everybody, or for every trip, but once you've tried it you may never want to get on a cramped airliner again.